NotWoods/omlhawaii/_about/vision.md

 > it will remain with you all the days of your life.
 <cite>Frank Lloyd Wright</cite>

-In the realm of General Contracting and Construction Management, OML Contracting Co is dedicated to the care and needs of our clients and consultants.
-We’re here to sheppard our client’s dreams, to transform two-dimensional visions into three-dimensional artistry, and to devote our time and means to the creation of spatial beauty.
+In the realm of General Contracting and Construction Management, Oakes Management, LLC is dedicated to the care and needs of our clients and consultants.
+We’re here to shepherd our client’s dreams, to transform two-dimensional visions into three-dimensional artistry, and to devote our time and means to the creation of spatial beauty.